 - The academic program is designed to educate students in their knowledge and understanding of subject matter from a Bible-based, Christian perspective.
 The curriculum is intended to be challenging, comprehensive, and college preparatory.
-Policies and procedures related to academics are intended to uphold these principles and to support the academic success of all BCS students. - For detailed information about the instructional program, grading system, and graduation plans consult the High School Academic Guide. - o The Test-Project Calendar is available on the BCS website. - Student Grades and Grade Reports - o Grade reports will be posted on Parent Web at the end of each quarter. - Parents may request a hard copy of their student's grades through the High School office at any time; however, release of grades may be subject to an account hold. - In addition to report cards, the school will also inform parents about potential academic problems through progress reports.
+Policies and procedures related to academics are intended to uphold these principles and to support the academic success of all BCS students. - For detailed information about the instructional program, course description, and graduation plans consult the High School Academic Guide. - The Test-Project Calendar that states when tests will occur and when projects begin and are subsequently due is available on the BCS website. - o Student Grades and Grade Reports - Grade reports will be posted on Parent Web at the end of each quarter. - Parents may request a hard copy of their student's grades through the High School office at any time; however, release of grades may be subject to an account hold. - In addition to report cards, the school will also inform parents about potential academic problems through progress reports.
 Progress reports will be posted in Parent Web at the end of the third and sixth week of each quarter.
-Please understand that, because a student's grade may fall to an unsatisfactory level after this point, receiving a progress report is not prerequisite to receiving a failing grade.

-Grades will be:
+Please understand that, because a student's grade may fall to an unsatisfactory level after this point, receiving a progress report is not prerequisite to receiving a failing grade. - o Grades will be: